 24+ students are all doing different things.

-So, how does the typical overly-organized, neat and tidy, lesson-planning, dot-your-I’s and cross-your-t’s, bin-loving, anchor-chart making teacher supposed to pull off Genius Hour and still remain sane and know that students are learning?
+So, how is the typical overly-organized, neat and tidy, lesson-planning, dot-your-i’s and cross-your-t’s, bin-loving, anchor-chart-making teacher supposed to pull off Genius Hour and still remain sane and know that students are learning?

 It’s important that students have time to fully explore topics, avenues and aspects of their topics before they move on.
 It’s important that they have a chance to talk about, explain, and elaborate on their ideas with others.
 I used a “wonder” page last year which you can find in my TPT store here which was quite effective to help students identify their wonderings and plan out what they wanted to do next.